Tina Hassel: Career

 While still a student, Hassel began working for radio and TV stations in Germany and France.

 Hassel worked at Westdeutscher Rundfunk (WDR) from 1990 to 1994, initially as a volunteer and then starting in 1992 as an editor and presenter.
-From 1994 to 1999, she was the Paris correspondent of WDR's parent organization ARD.
+From 1994 to 1999, she was the Brussels and then Paris correspondent of WDR's parent organization ARD.
 From November 2001 to May 2012, she was a presenter on Weltspiegel, the world news program on ARD's Das Erste TV channel.
 In addition, in December 2001 she became foreign head at WDR.
 She then headed ARD's studio in Washington, DC from July 2012 to June 2015.

 On 1 July 2015, Hassel succeeded Ulrich Deppendorf as director and chief television editor at the ARD capital studio in Berlin, the first woman to hold the position.
-In this capacity, she is also the presenter of Bericht aus Berlin (Report from Berlin).
+In this capacity, she is along Matthias Deiß also the presenter of Bericht aus Berlin (Report from Berlin).
 Among others, she has interviewed Prime Minister Theresa May (2018) and Chancellor Angela Merkel (2020, and 2021).

+In 2021 Hassel ran for the election of ZDF director, but when it became clear that she lacked the necessary votes, she withdrew her candidacy.